 The insignia on a girl's uniform are a record of her accomplishments as a Girl Scout.
 Insignia is the general term for all official items that girls and adults can wear on their uniforms.
 Girl Scout insignia are broken into four categories:

-- Earned Age-Level Awards: Earned by completing requirements or demonstrating understanding of a concept, as outlined in Girl Scout age-level program books.
+Earned Age-Level Awards: Earned by completing requirements or demonstrating understanding of a concept, as outlined in Girl Scout age-level program books.
 Includes Brownie Girl Scout Try-Its, Junior Girl Scout badges, Interest Project awards, leadership awards and charms.

-- Additional Awards: Earned through requirements determined by GSUSA or by other organizations.
-Includes Girl Scout lifesaving and religious awards and the President's Award for Community Service.
+Additional Awards: Earned through requirements determined by GSUSA or by other organizations.
+This iIncludes Girl Scout lifesaving and Religious Awards and the President's Award for Community Service.

 Participation Patches and Pins: Supplementary insignia developed at the national or council level with a focus on participation.
 Some come with companion activity booklets.
 Includes American Flag Patch, fun patches, Issues for Girl Scouts patches, and the World Thinking Day Patch.
 Jump to our uniform and patch pages for more info.